-• Learn touch typing techniques and improve keyboarding speed and accuracy.

-- Learn and practice all capabilities and features of word processing software, including desktop publishing capabilities. - Improve skills in composing and editing and use word processing to create documents for academic classes. - Practice formatting a variety of documents including business and personal letters, envelopes, charts, reports, term papers, and memos. - Research a variety of careers and become aware of personal employability skills including resume preparation and interviewing skills. - Explore business ownership and business functions in the American economic system. - Complete projects on maintaining a personal budget, balancing a checking account, interpreting a paycheck, purchasing insurance and autos, choosing affordable housing, investing, and other consumerrelated skills. - Discuss workplace applications for new and emerging technologies (on-screen writing, speech recognition, iPads, and mobile technologies).
+- Learn touch typing techniques and improve keyboarding speed and accuracy. - Learn and practice all capabilities and features of word processing software, including desktop publishing capabilities. - Împrove skills in composing and editing and use word processing to create documents for academic classes. - Practice formatting a variety of documents including business and personal letters, envelopes, charts, reports, term papers, and memos. - Research a variety of careers and become aware of personal employability skills including resume preparation and interviewing skills. - Explore business ownership and business functions in the American economic system. - Complete projects on maintaining a personal budget, balancing a checking account, interpreting a paycheck, purchasing insurance and autos, choosing affordable housing, investing, and other consumerrelated skills. - Discuss workplace applications for new and emerging technologies (on-screen writing, speech recognition, iPads, and mobile technologies).

-Investigating Computer Science (16640) Full year, one credit
+Computer Programming MS (16640) Full year, one credit

-The Investigating Computer Science (Coding) course will develop the students' coding, computational, financial, and digital literacy knowledge and skills while learning computer science concepts.
+The Computer Programming (Coding) course will develop the students' coding, computational, financial, and digital literacy knowledge and skills while learning computer science concepts.
 The curriculum includes computer coding using Python Alice with Java, Java Scratch, HTML, Java Scripting, mobile apps, and web page development.
 The integrated projects will have a "real-world" math and financial literacy application focus.

 Note: This course carries high school credit and will apply to high school graduation requirements.
 Please see page 56 for more information.

-ENGLISH
+After successful completion of this course with a "C" or higher-grade students may advance to the nondual enrollment Computer Programming Advanced or AP Computer Science Principles.

-Grade 8 Reading Strategies, Full Year (11121)
+ENGLISH Grade 8 Reading Strategies Full Year (11121) Semester (11125)